PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 In this example the Boolean comparisons contain two predicates; the first is (df['Sector'] == 'West') and the second is (df['Before'] > 20).
 The Boolean operator & (and) joins the predicates and therefore both must return True in order to meet the row selection criteria.

-Note the sytax differences between Listing 4-11, Return Row and Column Slices and 4.12, Return Rows Conditionally.
+Note the sytax differences between Return Row and Column Slices and Return Rows Conditionally.
 In the former rows are sliced based on labels.
 The latter uses the df['Sector'] and df['Before'] to designate column names for the conditional expression.

 Suppose we wish to sub-set rows based on the last letter of the value for the <span class="coding">Name </span>column ending with the letter ‘r’.
-In the following example, Conditionally Return Rows with String Manipulation combines the <span class="coding">.loc</span>() indexer with the .str.endswith attribute to satisfy the request.
+In the following example, Conditionally Return Rows with String Manipulation combines the <span class="coding">.loc</span>() indexer with the <span class="coding">.str.endswith</span> attribute to satisfy the request.

 <div class="code-head"><span>code</span> Conditionally Return Rows with String Manipulation.py</div>